Induce a Rustic Vibe with Brown Area Rugs

 Enhance your room’s interior with these rug decorating tips:

-- Place decors like pillows and poufs with the same color scheme as your brown rug in the same room.
+• Place decor like pillows and poufs with the same color scheme as your brown rug in the same room.
 Pick out a shade or two and base the colors of your display pieces on them.

-- Add a brown runner rug in narrow spaces like hallways or place them between kitchen islands.
+• Add a brown runner rug in narrow spaces like hallways or between kitchen islands.

-- Brown rugs for living rooms can be either light or dark, depending on your preference.
-Keep in mind that light rugs make spaces appear larger while dark rugs look have a cozier look.
+• Brown living room rugs can be light or dark, depending on your preference.
+Remember that light rugs make spaces appear larger, while those in a darker hue have a cozier look.

-- Break the monotony of squares on your floor and use a round rug.
-This adds a visual appeal that makes your spaces look more inviting and interesting.
+• Break the monotony of squares on your floor and use a round rug.
+This adds a visual appeal, making your spaces look more inviting and stimulating.

 Frequently Asked Questions about Brown Rugs

 Brown works well with a variety of tones and shades.
 You can maintain a monochromatic scheme with tans and creams, for instance.
-To break the monotony of the brown, you might want to look into using lime greens.
+You might want to look into using lime greens to break the monotony of the brown.
 Since this type of color has a blue undertone, it can balance out the warmness of the brown.

 How can I mix textiles with brown rugs?